ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

 8. Display the job run logs of an instance of the `myjobrunresubmit` job run.
-This time, display the logs of the third instance of the job run.
+This time, display the logs of the `myjobrunresubmit-3-0` instance.
 The log displays `Hello My little literal secret!`, which is the value that is specified in the `myliteralsecret2` secret.
 Use the **`jobrun get`** command to display the details of the job run, including the running instances of the job run.

     ```sh
     ibmcloud ce jobrun logs --instance myjobrunresubmit-3-0